Get us in your inbox

 • Notting Hill

 Books for Cooks runs on a simple but very successful formula.
 From the small open kitchen, co-owner Eric Treuillé cooks recipes from the cookbooks that are for sale in the shop.
-There’s no choice – until it comes to pudding, when there’s an array of must-try cakes (lemon victoria sponge, raspberry and pear cake, or chocolate and orange cake, say) – but the standard of cooking is high.
+You don’t get a choice – until it comes to pudding, when there’s an array of must-try cakes (lemon victoria sponge, raspberry and pear cake, or chocolate and orange cake, say) – but the standard of cooking is high.
 So popular is the bargain lunch in the tiny café at the back of this specialist cookbook shop that regulars start lurking from 11.45am to secure a table (no bookings are taken).

 Bookshop on the Heath